 There’s not much to say about security other than you need it.
 When learning how to live off the land, you may need to hunt game.
 You might also be forced to defend yourself against animals and/or people.
 That’s why you should invest in a gun and/or compound bow (or a few of them).
 Make sure you have enough ammunition for each one, and always store it in a place where you can quickly access it if you need to.

 Disposing of human waste is a must-do when learning how to live off the land.
 In general, you’ll have three options to choose from:

 - Septic System: By far the most high-tech option, but it will cost you.
 You can have one installed for $5,000 to $10,000.
-If you have the funds, it may be a solid investment.
-But if you don’t have the funds, don’t worry- you still have other options to consider.
+Just know that it requires modern electricity to operate.
+For some people, it just isn’t practical (both from a monetary or electrical standpoint).

 - Incinerator Toilet: Costing about $2,000, an incinerator toilet will eliminate human waste so that it doesn’t build up on your land.
 It’s cheaper than a septic system, and can still be very effective.

 - Composting: Why eliminate human waste when you can use it as compost?
 Well, that’s exactly what the author of The Humanure Handbook had to say.
 I’d recommend giving it a read.
 You’ll be surprised by what it can do for you.